GIE

 Obtained from publications

-The thematic specialties shown were obtained through the application of artificial intelligence models, obtained as a result of the Hercules Project.
+The displayed thematic specialties have been obtained through the application of artificial intelligence models, derived as a result of the Hercules Project from those publications with an abstract, provided that the record does not come from commercial databases, which impose restrictions on data usage.

-The thematic specialties shown were obtained through the application of artificial intelligence models, obtained as a result of the Hercules Project.
+The displayed thematic specialties have been obtained through the application of artificial intelligence models, derived as a result of the Hercules Project from those publications with an abstract, provided that the record does not come from commercial databases, which impose restrictions on data usage.

 - Mechanics of Materials (Engineering) Filter